annotation/text-fabric/docs/Server/Web.md

         webserver will listen.
 You see your browser being started up and the TF page being loaded.

     ??? abstract "Waiting"
-        The script now waits till the web server is finished.
+        The script now waits till the webserver is finished.
         You finish it by pressing Ctrl-C, and if you have used the `-d` flag, you have to press it twice.

-    ??? abstract "Terminate the data server"
+    ??? abstract "Terminate the TF kernel"
-        At this point, the `text-fabric` script will terminate the TF data service process.
+        At this point, the `text-fabric` script will terminate the TF kernel.

     ??? abstract "Clean up"
         Now all processes that have started up have been killed.